Guardrails

 NodeLoom detects prompt injection attempts using a multi-layered approach.
 Suspicious inputs are identified and flagged before they reach downstream AI nodes.

-The detection system matches known injection patterns (e.g., "ignore previous instructions," "you are now," role-switching phrases) and scores suspicious inputs.
+The detection system uses multiple heuristics and pattern analysis to score suspicious inputs.
 Inputs exceeding the configurable threshold are blocked or flagged.

 {